Seanad amendments Nos. 1 to 3, inclusive, and the amendments to those amendments, are related and may be discussed together.

 There are issues regarding the resources the council would require to take on the role of competent authority.
 It was interesting to note that the officials in Fingal County Council, whom I hold in high regard, expressed their great reservations about the Minister's course because of potential issues in future and, of course, the possibility that the council could be left open to legal challenge, right up to European level.

-As I state on Report Stage, we are closing in on the airport cap.
+As I stated on Report Stage, we are closing in on the airport cap.
 An annual cap of 40 million passengers might be imposed sooner rather than later.
 As we know, in June 2016, RPS Group produced an environmental impact scoping report on the north runway proposal.
 Human health and the impact of aviation noise are covered in Chapter 3.3 of that environmental report.
 The report noted matters including the potential changes in concentration exposure to ground-borne emissions, airborne emissions, community disruption and the potential for bad health outcomes.
 It also lists annoyance, academic performance, sleep disturbance, risk of injury and more.
 On Report Stage, I outlined the severe health impacts that the WHO states can result from noise disturbance.

 The evidence raised in the Fingal consultation with regard to environmental noise, including aircraft noise and which includes evidence from the European Environment Agency, EEA, and the WHO, lists a wide range of medical conditions and other problems.
 These include cardiovascular disease, including hypertension, coronary heart disease and myocardial infarction; cognitive impairment, including: impacts on children's reading and education; the deep impacts sleep disturbance can have on people's daily lives; tinnitus; hearing loss; the sheer annoyance of being bothered by relentless aircraft noise; and impacts on quality of life and well-being.
 For these reasons, of course, I had submitted an amendment on Report Stage for a longitudinal study over a number of years on the impacts of noise on residents and such a study should still be undertaken.
 My final amendment on Report Stage was No. 100.
 It called for a three-year review, which the Minister refused.
 Twenty-six of us supported the amendment but approximately double that number voted against it.